-This mouthwash can help relieve dryness in the mouth and also help to sooth any oral irritations you may be suffering from such as mouth ulcers and denture sores.
+This mouthwash for dry mouth can help relieve dryness and also help to sooth any oral irritations you may be suffering from such as mouth ulcers and denture sores.

 The moisturisers and lubricants in Biotene, replace and aid your natural saliva production to reduce the feeling and effects of dry mouth.